RefractorGSCM/Refractor-Docs/installation/minecraft.md

 Because of this, you must have a plugin which adds support for temporary bans.
 For example, [EssentialsX](https://www.spigotmc.org/resources/essentialsx.9089).

 Once you have a tempban command ready for use, you must configure Refractor to use it.
 You can do this by navigating to `Admin Settings > Games > Minecraft` on the Refractor dashboard.
-You should see a text field labeled Ban Command pattern.

-You must now configure this to match the correct usage of your ban plugin's ban command.
-For example, if you are using EssentialsX your ban command pattern should be as follows:
+From here, you can configure the ban commands to be run on any of the infraction events (create, update, delete and repeal).

+For example, if you're using EssentialsX you would want to set the ban creation command to the following:

 ```
 tempban {{PLAYER_NAME}} {{DURATION}}m {{REASON}}
 ```

 Note the `m` after `{{DURATION}}`.
 This is because Refractor records durations in minutes.
-The `m` denotes minutes.
+The `m` denotes minutes in the EssentialsX ban command.

-Once you have this setup, you can test it out by logging a ban for yourself on Refractor and then attempting to join the server.
-After a few seconds, it should ban you for the correct period of time.

 ![Minecraft settings page](/images/minecraft_settings.png)